corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/corda-cli/commands.md

 alice: alice restarted
 ````

-## CPK inspection tool
+## CPK tool

-You can use the Corda CLI `package` command to inspect the contents of Corda package files.
+You can use the Corda CLI `package` command to install CorDapps on nodes as well as inspect the contents of Corda package files.
 Corda package file names can end with `.cpi`, `.cpk` and `.cpb`.
 This command can also be used to inspect `.jar` files.

 ### Syntax